OutSystems/docs-product/src/develop/logic/exceptions/intro.md

 ## Exception Message

 When an exception is raised by OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
-When you raise an exception in your logic, such as a User Exception, you define the Exception Message in the property of the Raise Exception element.
+When you raise an exception in your logic, such as a User Exception, you need to define the Exception Message in the property of the Raise Exception element.

 ## Exception Logs